MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 Two bits combined by the `AND` operator return **`true`** if each bit is true; otherwise, their combination returns **`false`**.

-The two `bitset`s must be of the same size to be combined bitwise with the `AND` operator by the member operator function.
+The two `bitset`s must be the same size.

 #### Example